 Ahoy, there!
 It’s 2021, and with increased demand for platforms like Microsoft Azure, this is the perfect time to explore the cloud computing world!
+Any one looking to level up their career can do so by developing cloud skills.
 There’s glory to be earned — just follow the (learning) paths and conquer the “c”(ertification) monsters for your final challenge!

 Let’s Go Adventuring!